JuanMoya/Chipathon2025_gf180/gf180_examples/inverter/xschem/README.md

 2) https://www.youtube.com/watch?v=bm3l21ExLOY&t=40s

 ## Hotkeys
-In the Xschem GUI, select the **Help** option, where it is possible to get access to the *Keys* and *Show Keybindings* options to identify a list of the available key bindings with their description and a nice bindings cheatsheet (see the image below), respectively.
+In the Xschem GUI, select the **Help** option to access the *Keys* and *Show Keybindings* options.
+These allow you to view a list of the available key bindings and their descriptions, as well as a handy keybinding cheat sheet (see the image below).

 <p align="center">
    <img src="./img/cheatsheet.png" width="600" />
 </p>

-Follows some of the most used Xschem key bindings used.
-More key bindings can be found in the next link: http://repo.hu/projects/xschem/xschem_man/commands.html
+Below are some of the most commonly used XSchem key bindings.
+More key bindings can be found via the following link or in the *Keys* menu option: http://repo.hu/projects/xschem/xschem_man/commands.html

 |Key1  | Key2 | Description Header |